 I really LOVE these coconut date snowball cookies… We make them every Christmas, and I can literally eat an entire plate of them.
 They are that good!
 These cookies can also be made ahead and frozen.

-If you have a coconut lover, these are the Christmas cookie for them… It is chalked full of natural sweetness from dates, divine butter, crispy pecans, & rice crispy cereal then rolled through coconut flakes.
-These flavors and textures are heavenly together!
+If you’re a coconut lover, these are the Christmas cookie for you… It’s chalked full of sweetness from dates, divine butter, crispy pecans, & rice crispy cereal then rolled through coconut flakes.
+The flavors and textures blend perfectly to compliment each other!

-They’re super easy to make too, in fact, you don’t even have to bake them!
-Just use a medium to large frying or saute pan, put them together, and roll them into coconut balls!
+These are super easy to make too, in fact, you don’t even have to bake them!
+Just use a medium to large frying or sauté pan, blend and cook them together, then roll balls through coconut!
 Recipe Serves 10

-I learned this Christmas Cookie recipe from my Mother In Law, Carla… She’s been making these for Christmas with her family for over 60 years.
-So if you’re looking for an old-fashioned Christmas Cookie, here you go!
+I learned this Christmas Cookie recipe from my Mother In Law, Who’s been making them every year with her family for over 60 years.
+So if you’re looking for an old-fashioned Christmas Cookie, this is it!

 These snowball cookies make the best Christmas gifts, and do well even through the mail!